 Double Diagonal

-Combine a put diagonal and call diagonal.
-Profits from time decay and range-bound stock.
+A put diagonal and call diagonal combined to profit from time decay and range-bound price action.

 What is a Double Diagonal?